Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ```
 When two orders become matched, the system will send a match message to user.

 The match message indicates that a trade occurred between two orders.
 The aggressor or taker order is the one executing immediately after being received and the maker order is a resting order on the book.
 The side field indicates the maker order side.
-If the side is sell this indicates the maker was a sell order and the match is considered an up-tick.
+If the side is sell this indicates the taker was a sell order and the match is considered an up-tick.
 Respectively, a buy side match is a down-tick.

 <aside class="notice">Before entering the orderbook, the iceberg or hidden order is the same as the ordinary order when it is matched as taker(it has a takerOrderId).</aside>